Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Computational Experiments

-We use the reference BNs from the Bayesian Network repository \cite{bnrepo} shown in Table \ref{tab:ref}: one discrete BN (ALARM), one GBN (ECOLI70) and one CGBN (SANGIOVESE).
 Our experimental setup largely follows \cite{ijar19}.
-For computational reasons, we apply exact learning with known node ordering to pruned versions of the original BNs: we restrict the number of parents to $2$ in ALARM and ECOLI, and to $3$ in SANGIOVESE.
-The parameters of the pruned networks are set by generating a data set of size $100 |\Theta_0|$ from the original network and estimating them with their MLEs.
-We generate 20 datasets from each network for each combination of $n$ and $\beta$, which denote the sample size and the probability of a value to be missing, respectively.
-To facilitate comparisons across networks with different $N$ and $|\Theta_0|$, we parameterise $n = k |\Theta_0|$, where $k$ is a relative sample size proportional to complexity of the BN.
-From each data set, we learn a DAG for each $\lambda_n$ and we penalise complexity using $h(G) = |\Theta_G|$.
+For computational reasons, we apply exact learning to pruned versions of the BNs in which each node has at most two (ALARM, ECOLI) or three (SANGIOVESE) parents.
+The parameters of pruned networks are set to the MLEs computed from a data set of size $100 |\Theta_0|$ generated from the original BNs.
+We generate 20 datasets from each network for each combination of $n$ (the sample size) and $\beta$ (the probability of a value to be missing).
+To facilitate comparisons across networks of different size and complexity, we choose the values of $n$ as $n = k |\Theta_0|$ to make them proportional their number of parameters.
+From each data set, we learn a DAG for each $\lambda_n$ and we penalise complexity using $h(\G) = |\Theta_\G|$.
 In the experiments for known and unknown node ordering we consider all combinations of the values below, resulting in 144 configurations: \begin{itemize} \item Relative sample size: $k \in \{10,\; 50,\; 100,\; 250,\; 500,\; 1000\}$. \item Proportion of missing values: $\beta \in \{0,\; 0.05,\; 0.1,\; 0.2\}$. \item Penalisation coefficient $\lambda_n$: \begin{enumerate} \item Custom: $\lambda_n = \frac{1}{N}n^{-\alpha}$ with $\alpha \in \{0.10, 0.25, 0.40, 0.60\}$; \item BIC: $\lambda_n=\frac{\log n}{2n}$ and AIC: $\lambda_n = \frac{1}{n}$. \end{enumerate} \end{itemize} When comparing NAL with Structural EM we do not consider $k = 1000$ and $\beta = 0$ and only use $\alpha \in \{0.10, 0.25, 0.40\}$ for computational reasons.
-In the following, we discuss results directly in terms of $\alpha$ for brevity instead of referring to the corresponding $\lambda_n$.